-d.
-Freshmen.

-- (1) You are referred to as a qualifier and are eligible to practice and compete in your sport and to receive financial aid (institutional and athletically related) during your first academic year, under Bylaw 14.02.10.1, if you: - (a) Graduate from high school; - (b) Attain a minimum high school grade-point average as specified in Bylaw 14.3.1.1.3 (based on a 4.000 scale) in a successfully completed core curriculum of at least 16 core courses; and Bylaw 14.3.1.1. - (c) Achieve a corresponding sum ACT or SAT score as specified in Bylaw 14.3.1.1.3. - (d) Complete 10 of the required 16 core courses before the start of your seventh semester of high school. - (2) You are referred to as an academic redshirt if you did not meet the criteria to be a qualifier but completed the required core courses with a high school grade-point average and corresponding sum ACT or SAT score as specified in Bylaw 14.3.1.2.1, or you did not complete at least 10 of the required 16 core courses before the start of your seventh semester of high school.
+- d.
+Freshmen. - (1) You are referred to as a qualifier and are eligible to practice and compete in your sport and to receive financial aid (institutional and athletically related) during your first academic year, under Bylaw 14.02.10.1, if you: - (a) Graduate from high school; - (b) Attain a minimum high school grade-point average as specified in Bylaw 14.3.1.1.3 (based on a 4.000 scale) in a successfully completed core curriculum of at least 16 core courses; and Bylaw 14.3.1.1. - (c) Complete 10 of the required 16 core courses before the start of your seventh semester of high school. - (2) You are referred to as an academic redshirt if you did not meet the criteria to be a qualifier but completed the required core courses with a high school grade-point average of at least a 2.000, or you did not complete at least 10 of the required 16 core courses before the start of your seventh semester of high school.
 As an academic redshirt: - (a) You may receive institutional athletically related financial aid but may not compete during the first academic year in residence. - (b) You may practice only on campus or at the institution's regular practice facility during the first regular academic term in residence.
 You must successfully complete nine semester or eight quarter hours of academic credit in each applicable regular academic term in order to be eligible for practice in the immediately subsequent term of the first academic year.
-[Bylaws 14.02.10.2 and 14.3.1.2]

-- (3) You are referred to as a nonqualifier if you fail to meet the criteria above.
+[Bylaws 14.02.10.2 and 14.3.1.2] - (3) You are referred to as a nonqualifier if you fail to meet the criteria above.
 In addition to being ineligible for practice and competition during the first academic year in residence, a nonqualifier is not permitted to receive any institutional financial aid, except as stated below.
-As a nonqualifier: - (a) You are eligible to receive nonathletics institutional financial aid based on need only, consistent with institutional and conference regulations; and - (b) You will have three seasons of eligibility after your first academic year in residence.
+As a nonqualifier: - (a) You are eligible to receive nonathletics institutional financial aid based on need only, consistent with institutional and conference regulations; and

+(b) You will have three seasons of eligibility after your first academic year in residence.
 You may earn a fourth season of competition provided you complete 80 percent of your baccalaureate degree before beginning your fifth academic year of enrollment and you are within five years of your initial, full-time collegiate enrollment.
 [Bylaws 14.02.10.3, 14.3.2.1.1 and 14.3.3]